Jasminex is engineered as a modular, province-based infrastructure platform designed for the production and export of Traceable Organic Jasmine Rice.

 A Cluster Module consists of 8–10 Sub-Modules operating under one integrated infrastructure system.

-Cluster #1 (Pilot – Phase 1) begins with 8 Sub-Modules and is expandable to 10 within the same footprint.
+Cluster Module #1 (Pilot – Phase 1) begins with 8 Sub-Modules and is expandable to 10 within the same footprint.

-A Cluster includes:
+A Cluster Module includes:

 Centralized cleaning and pre-processing system